weipe/jobtechdev.se/site/content/faq/_index.md

     "2"="Can I add an application of my own as a Sample?|Yes, we´d love to show what you´ve done!
 To add a sample, it needs to be open source.
 Please email us at contact@jobtechdev.se if you would like to publish a sample of your own."
     "3"="What's the difference between SSYK and Yrkesid?|In short, SSYK is the standard for the Swedish Standard Classification of Occupations.
 SSYK also refers to the whole occupation classification structure.
 Yrkesid represents a specific occupation."
     "4"="How can I access all the jobs from Arbetsförmedlingen Platsbanken?|Find it here: http://api.arbetsformedlingen.se/af/v0/platsannonser/matchning?landid=199"
+    "5"="How can I get in touch with JobTech?|If you would like to contact us, please e-mail us at contact@jobtechdev.se "
 >}}